zapmyco/zapmyco/apps/backend/README.md

-# Smart Home System Backend
+# Zapmyco Backend

-This is the backend service for the Smart Home System project.
+This is the backend service for the Zapmyco project.
 It provides APIs and services for managing smart home devices and automation.

 ## Installation